usnistgov/IFA/README.md

 ## Prerequisites

 The IFC File Analyzer can only be built and run on Windows computers.
+This is due to a dependence on the IFCsvr toolkit that is used to read and parse IFC files.
+That toolkit only runs on Windows.

-[Microsoft Excel](https://products.office.com/excel) is required to generate spreadsheets.
+Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

 **You must install and run the NIST version of the IFC File Analyzer before running your own version.**